In the colonial era, flat-bottomed, double-ended batteaux were built by the hundreds in eastern Canada and upstate New York.

 Batteaux from the late 1700's are generally depicted as having been slow, crude, awkward craft.
 However, in the 1980's, archaeologist Daniel Laroche excavated four very early batteaux on the Quebec City waterfront.
 These early French-built craft have the rocker, sheer, flare and sleek lines of whitewater thoroughbreds.

 This project was to take the archaeological drawings of the Quebec City batteaux and quickly replicate the approximate shape at 2/3 scale in stitch & glue plywood construction to get a better sense of the hull form and see how it performs in whitewater.

 Here's how it was done:

 Copies of the reports on the excavation of these boats were obtained at the archaeology department of the Ministere de la Culture et des Communications in Quebec City.
-The actual remains of the boats themselves were measured, traced and photographed at the Centre de Conservation du Quebec.
+The actual remains of the boats themselves were measured, traced and photographed at the Centre de Conservation du Quebec in 2002.

-The archaeological drawings of one of the four boats was scaled straight off the drawing at 2/3 scale.
+The dimensions of one of the four boats was scaled straight off the archaeological drawing at 2/3 scale.

+Strength was added to the thin plywood shell with heavy gunwales and breasthooks.
 Internal framing was added in a similar configuration to the original batteaux.
-Strength was added with heavy gunwales and breasthooks.
 Foam-filled floatation chambers were bonded into each end.

-Launch day on a frozen Lake Ontario.
-Its fast and nimble.
-Easy to launch on and off of the ice.
+Launch day on a frozen Lake Ontario in January, 2012.
+The hull showed itself to be fast, nimble and easy to launch on and off of the ice.

-Shortly after the boat was completed, it was featured in two art shows in Kingston.
+Shortly after the boat was completed, it was featured in two art shows curated by Su Sheedy in Kingston titled I AM WATER.
 The publication from the art exhibition is HERE.